 Much like woodland lodges, executive lodges are also available at all Center Parcs resorts in the UK and range from two to four bedrooms, the largest of which sleeps eight people.

-This is ideal for those travelling as a large family or part of a group, however, it can be harder for those who are going as a party of three or less as you’re paying for additional space that you’re simply not going to use so you can benefit from the specialist features of an executive lodge.
+This is ideal for those travelling as a large family or part of a group.
+However, it can be harder for those who are going as a party of three or less as you’re paying for additional space that you’re simply not going to use.

 What Is A Hydrobath At Centre Parcs

-Our first trip to Center Parcs we booked a small studio lodge with a hydrobath and honestly, I had no idea what a hydrobath was.
+On our first trip to Center Parcs, we booked a small studio lodge with a hydrobath and honestly, I had no idea what a hydrobath was.